 If you’ve come to this page, you are considering adding a new screened porch to your Chicagoland home.
 If you’ve taken a look through our porch photo gallery, you will see we’ve built porches in many shapes and sizes throughout the Chicagoland metro area.
-There are many options and factors to consider when adding a new room to your home.
+There are many options and factors to consider when adding a new porch to your home.
 Working with Archadeck of Chicagoland to design your new porch, we work carefully to match size, placement and options with how you want to live in your new space.
 Here are some of the options and considerations for adding a porch to your home.

 While screened porches are very popular, open porches are also a great option.
 Perhaps you want a covered area for protection from the sun but want to be able to move freely from your covered area to your open outdoor living area such as your deck or patio.
 An open porch also provides some level of rain protection.
 With a light rain, you may be able to enjoy sitting under your covered porch waiting for a sun shower to pass over or on a misty day.